 Judging criteria will be based on the overall appeal of the decorations displayed on the outside of your property.

-Judging and photographing will occur from Monday, 5 November to Sunday, 11 November between 8 pm to 11 pm.
+Judging and photographing will occur from Monday, 14 October to Sunday, 27 October inclusive, between 8 pm to 11 pm.

 1. This competition is available to residents of the Blacktown Local Government Area only.

-2. Judging will be conducted from Monday 5 November to Sunday 11 November, 2018 from 8 pm until 11 pm.
+2. Judging will be conducted from Monday 14 October to Sunday 27 October inclusive, from 8 pm until 11 pm.
 Entrants must ensure to have their display ready to be judged.

 3. Judging is conducted through points awarded for the overall presentation of the property.
 The prizes for this competition will be awarded on the basis of the score given.
 Traditional Christmas ornaments or themes ie Santa Claus, will not be considered.